TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

-If this two column mode is a little confusing, you can go back to the old view of the work area by selecting **Columns** in the dropdown menu, where you previously selected Languages.
+If this two column mode is a little confusing, you can go back to the old view of the work area by selecting **Columns** in the dropdown menu, where you previously selected languages.
 Note that you can now switch between the different translations of the page with another drop-down menu below the one you just used.